ncarchedi/pennywise-app/privacy_policy.md

 Our Service does not address anyone under the age of 18 ("Children").

 We do not knowingly collect personally identifiable information from anyone under the age of 18.
-If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.
+If you are a parent or guardian and you are aware that your Child has provided us with data, please contact us.
+If we become aware that we have collected data from children without verification of parental consent, we take steps to remove that information from our servers.

 # Choices